location icon Newcastle upon Tyne, England

 PROJECT OVERVIEW

-The sensors system provides live 24/7 monitoring data so as to keep the tunnels of Newcastle’s Metro and the train users safe during extensive above ground construction work.
+The sensors system provided live 24/7 monitoring data so as to keep the tunnels of Newcastle’s Metro and the train users safe during extensive above ground construction work.

-Last summer, building work officially started on a new £155m HMRC headquarters in Newcastle.
-The Pilgrim’s Quarter project is going to be the biggest office development in Newcastle City Centre’s history and is located very close to the underground Metro tunnels in the area.
-Whilst construction is scheduled to run for 2 years, Nexus (owners of the Metro tunnels and operators of the Metro trains) have requested to have the affected tunnels monitored during the project and for an additional year after completion.
+The Pilgrim’s Quarter project, part of the new £155m HMRC headquarters in Newcastle, is the biggest office development in Newcastle City Centre’s history and is located very close to the underground Metro tunnels in the area.
+Whilst construction is scheduled to run for 2 years, Nexus (owners of the Metro tunnels and operators of the Metro trains) requested to have the affected tunnels monitored during the project and for an additional year after completion.
 Academy Geomatics Ltd, specialists in monitoring applications, were asked by Cundall / Bowmer and Kirkland to propose a monitoring system for both the Metro running tunnel and the ventilation tunnel running alongside.

 Academy Geomatics Ltd